From a Whisper

-From a Whisper is a Kenyan drama film written and directed by African Movie Academy Award winner Wanuri Kahiu.
+From a Whisper is a Kenyan drama film written and directed by Africa Movie Academy Award winner Wanuri Kahiu.
 The film received 12 nominations and won 5 awards at the Africa Movie Academy Awards in 2009, including Best Picture, Best Original Soundtrack, Best Director, Best Original Screenplay and AMAA Achievement in Editing.
 The film also won the Best Feature Narrative award at the 2010 Pan African Film & Arts Festival, and was honored with the 2010 BAFTA/LA Festival Choice Prize.
 Although the film commemorates the 10th anniversary of the 7 August terrorist bombing in Kenya in 1998, it is not about the terrorist bombing.
 The movie portrays a realistic story of the aftermath of the bombing, by capturing the lives of the victims and their families who had to pick up the pieces of their lives shredded by the blast.

 Synopsis

 From a Whisper is based on the real events surrounding the 7 August bomb attacks on the US Embassy in Nairobi in 1998.
 Abu is an intelligence officer who keeps to himself.
 When he meets Tamani, a young, rebellious artist in search of her mother, he decides to help.
 The discovery of her death churns up memories of Fareed, Abu's best friend who also lost his life in the attack.
 The discovery forces them to learn how to forgive, to believe in themselves, and confront what they fear the most – the truth.